david-sauvage/clean-architecture-summary/README.md

 **30) The database is a detail**

 The data model is architecturally significant while the system that allows us to access it is not.
 Databases are only a detail

+**21) The web is a detail**

+The GUI is a detail and the web is a GUI, therefore the web is a detail.
+As an architect, we need to keep it behind boundaries.
+The interaction between a browser and the app is chatty and it needs to be abstracted to protect the business logic